Where Have All The Parodies Gone?

 This was another average episode that I found entertaining, but the overall show wouldn't top any list.
 About halfway through there was a sketch for Citizen Kane II.
 I forgot just how much SNL used to parody sequels way back then.
 I mean, even the Land Shark sketches were actually Jaws II and Jaws III.

 I have to say, I miss the parodies from back in the day, back when comedic writers knew how to pull off the genre without seeming cliché.
 I couldn't tell you the last time that I've seen a parody that didn't already seem dated just from the gap of time between production and the movie's release.
 Try as they might, I don't even think the genre still exists.

-    Where I can watch an old parody without seeing the strings, watching a new parody feels more like hanging out at a party with someone who is constantly pointing out how funny their shirt it.
-Yeah, it might it might be funny the first time but once you see the pony only has one trick you're not going to watch the show no more.
+Where I can watch an old parody without seeing the strings, watching a new parody feels more like hanging out at a party with someone who is continually pointing out how funny their shirt it.
+Yeah, it might be funny the first time but once you see the pony only has one trick you're not going to watch the show anymore.

 Oh well, at least I'll have a bunch of mini-parodies to watch for a little while as I continue on with this task.

 - The show starts with a phone ringing then Chevy Chase runs down the stairs to answer it only to crash through everything.
 He answers the phone just in time to hear a gunshot as he announces "You have reached the suicide hotline."
 That kind of left me feeling a little low right out the gate.